-Disasters such as flooding can have devastating and long-term consequences.
+Disasters such as flooding or severe summer and winter weather can have devastating and long-term consequences.

 The first point of contact in any emergency is always your local municipal government.